joshbegley/nyt-latest/README.md

 https://nytimes.com/athletic/6098877/2025/01/29/lamelo-ball-hornets-out-ankle-injury/

 **Live Updates: Plane Crashes Near Washington After Colliding With Army Helicopter**\
-`The American Airlines flight from Wichita, Kan., plunged into the Potomac River, the F.A.A. said.
-An Army official said it collided with a Black Hawk helicopter.`\
+`The American Airlines jet, flying from Wichita, Kan., plunged into the Potomac River after it collided with a Black Hawk helicopter operated by the Army.
+There were 64 people on board.`\
 https://nytimes.com/live/2025/01/29/us/plane-crash-washington-dc